oslabs-beta/MoniQL/README.md

 ### Header and Sidebar

 The bell icon in the header will display the number of unresolved alerts from the running monitors.
-Clicking on the bell icon will open a drawer on the right side where you have the option to click to see anomalous rows.
+Clicking on the bell icon will open a drawer on the right side where you have the option to click on an alert to see anomalous rows.
 You can also add a note, mark alerts as resolved, and clear resolved alerts by clicking on the x.

 The user silhouette icon will open up an option for Sign out so you can end your session.

-The sidebar has Dashboard, ERD, Monitors, Alerts, and a settings icon for easy navigation.
+The sidebar has Dashboard, Focus Table ERD, Monitors, Alerts, and a settings icon for easy navigation.

 ### Dashboard